 Information for Hosts

-IACAPAP is offering psychiatrists and paediatricians a free training course leading to the “IACAPAP/iCAMH (international child and adolescent mental health) Certificate of Basic Child Psychiatry”.
+IACAPAP is offering psychiatrists and paediatricians a free training course leading to the “IACAPAP/Henrikje Klasen iCAMH (Henrikje Klanse international child and adolescent mental health) Certificate of Basic Child Psychiatry”.

 Child and adolescent mental health problems are common, serious and treatable.
 However, the gap between those needing care and those receiving it is huge, particularly in low resource settings.
 Thanks to IACAPAP and WHO initiatives, this is beginning to change and slowly (child) mental health problems are being addressed in some parts of the world (mhGAP, IACAPAP textbook and MOOC, MSc programmes etc.).
 While the few often relatively newly qualified (child) mental health professionals in these settings are busy addressing clinical needs and building up services, there often remains a lack of experienced clinical teachers and trainers.